trfore/ansible-role-mongodb-install/CONTRIBUTING.md

 ```

 - For iterative development and testing, the tox molecule environments are written to accept `molecule` arguments.
 This
   allows for codebase changes to be tested as you write across multiple distros and versions of `ansible-core`.
-Note:
-  When passing molecule args via tox, include the scenario arg `-s [SCENARIO_NAME]`.
+  - When passing molecule args via tox, include the scenario arg `-s [SCENARIO_NAME]`.
+  - If you set `--destroy=never`, be sure stop and remove the container using molecule's `destroy` or via docker CLI
+    `docker stop $(docker ps -a -q)`.
+WARNING:

 ```sh
 # molecule converge